EzeArinze/Group-4-frontend-footer/README.md

 - The Footer component utilizes the react-icons library to import and display icons for navigation links and interaction elements.
 Icons are imported as components and integrated within the Footer component for seamless rendering.

-# Example of how to use/import react icons the Footer component within your React application:
+## Example of how to use/import react icons into the Footer component within your React application:

     import React from 'react';
     import { BrowserRouter as Router } from 'react-router-dom';